Bavarian Meats

 Bavarian Meats is an American meat producer and processing company based in Seattle, Washington.
 The company supplies meats to various delicatessens and grocery stores in the Pacific Northwest.
-From 1961 to 2020, Bavarian Meats operated a delicatessen of their own in Downtown Seattle, including a space at Pike Place Market.
+From 1961 to 2020, Bavarian Meats operated a delicatessen of their own in Downtown Seattle, including a space at Pike Place Market which closed in 2021 due to the pandemic.

 Locations

 Bavarian Meats is a wholesale supplier of meat products for delicatessens in the Pacific Northwest.
 The company also produced packaged meats for sale at grocery stores in the Pacific Northwest.
 Bavarian Meats also has stands at several Seattle-area stadiums, including T-Mobile Park, where they offer the "Mariner Dog", Lumen Field, and Climate Pledge Arena.
 Since 2021, the company has sponsored the Seattle Kraken of the National Hockey League; the team's logo is featured on packaging for Bavarian Meats' "Seattle-style sausage".

+Bavarian Meats are sold in Costco locations.

 Seattle delicatessen

 Bavarian Meats operated its own delicatessen at Pike Place Market in Downtown Seattle.
 The shop served German cuisine such as bratwurst, currywurst, knackwurst, Jäger schnitzel with spätzle and knödel, and weiner schnitzel.
 The menu also included Reuben sandwiches and whisky cured bacon.
 The bratwurst meal had sausage, sauerkraut, potatoes, and mustard.
 The Wrecking Ball sandwich, called an "edible tribute" to the Alaskan Way Viaduct by John Knicely of KIRO-TV, had pulled pork, ham, coleslaw, pickle, and barbecue sauce.
 Products stocked by Bavarian Meats included German elderflower syrup and Haribo gummies.